nitinskunigal/SQL-Data-Warehouse-Project/README.md

-# Modern Data Warehouse & Analytics Project
+# SQL Data Warehouse & Analytics Project

-Welcome to the **Modern Data Warehouse & Analytics Project** repository!
+Welcome to the **SQL Data Warehouse & Analytics Project** repository!

-This project demonstrates the full cycle of a data-driven solution—from building a modern, scalable data warehouse to performing SQL-based exploratory and advanced analytics.
+This project demonstrates the full cycle of a data-driven solution—from building a scalable data warehouse (using SQL Server) to performing SQL-based exploratory and advanced analytics and visualizing business insights through Power BI dashboards.
 The project is organized into **two key parts**:

 1. **Part 1: Data Engineering — Building the Data Warehouse**
-2. **Part 2: Data Analytics — SQL-based EDA & Business Insights**
+2. **Part 2: Data Analytics — SQL-based EDA & Advanced Data Analytics (generate business insights) and visualizing insights by building Power BI Dashboards**

 Designed as a portfolio project, this repository showcases real-world best practices in both **data engineering** and **data analytics** using SQL Server and the Medallion Architecture.